Skip to Content

 For more information:

-Questions should be directed to your Board of Review in the city or township where your property is located.
+Questions can also be directed to your Board of Review in the city or township where your property is located.

 Homeowners Property Exemption (HOPE)